Live in a shared apartment with other international and local Chinese students during your Chinese course at LTL Shanghai.

 Experience Chinese Culture

-Modern China: Get insight into TV, music and social media trends
+- Modern China: TV, music and social media trends

 LTL Homestay Support

-Safety: We visit all families at their homes and stay in close contact
+- Safety: We visit all families and stay in close contact

 Shanghai Homestay Information